Pinkie-Pyro/tulpaguides/creation/thunderclap-creation.md

 Switching is a process that involves disconnecting from all 5 of your senses, and allowing your tulpa to take total control of your entire body.
-This is a very elaborate process that only some have claimed to be able to pull off, so it is best to research this further if you are interested in it and ﬁnd some guides if you are interested in preforming it.
+This is a very elaborate process that only some have claimed to be able to pull off, so it is best to research this further if you are interested in it and nd some guides if you are interested in preforming it.
 I cannot write too much on the process because I have never done it myself.
 Also keep in mind that you should not do this to escape from reality and make your tulpa take the heat.
 So, if you are living a rough life, do not just switch so you can pile it all on top of your tulpa to deal with while you sit back in your cozy